Beatrice 6 Victim Speaks out Against the Death Penalty

-Joann Taylor, who spent nearly 20 years in prison for a crime she didn’t commit, was joined by 2 attorneys today to share her story and encourage Nebraskans to vote RETAIN on Referendum 426 to keep the death penalty out of Nebraska.
+JoAnn Taylor, who spent nearly 20 years in prison for a crime she didn’t commit, was joined by two attorneys today to share her story and encourage Nebraskans to vote RETAIN on Referendum 426 to keep the death penalty out of Nebraska.

-Once, Taylor was told she would be the first female on Nebraska’s death row, and served nearly 20 years in prison for a crime she was later proved to have nothing to do with, said today she is speaking out against the death penalty because the human cost is too great.
+Taylor was once told she would be the first female on Nebraska’s death row, and she served nearly 20 years in prison for a crime she was later proven to have nothing to do with.
+Today, she is speaking out against the death penalty because the human cost is too great.

 “I am speaking out to Retain the end of executions in Nebraska because I want to make sure that what happened to me doesn’t happen to anyone else,” Taylor said.